Course image Methodology - Part 1: Getting Started

 Course Summary:

-Note: this course requires compulsory material to be ordered.
-The book Board for Certification of Genealogists, Genealogy Standards, 2nd edition revised (Nashville, Tennessee: Ancestry, 2021) can be purchased at GenealogyStore.com
+Note: This course requires compulsory material to be ordered.
+The book Genealogy Standards, 2nd edition revised, by the Board for Certification of Genealogists can be purchased at GenealogyStore.com

 Optional Print Course Material: Analysis and Skills Mentoring Program – Part 1